incuna/django-pgcrypto-fields/README.md

 #### HMACField

 `HMACField` is a hash based field.
-Value is hashed in the database when saved with the `hmac` pgcrypto function using a key and the `sha512` algorithm.
+The value is hashed in the database when saved with the `hmac` pgcrypto function using a key and the `sha512` algorithm.

 `key` is set in `settings.PGCRYPTO_KEY`.